Global Volunteer Month

 Childhood cancer remains the number one cause of death by disease in children, and 500 lives are lost every year.
-As one of the core supporting charities of Morgan Stanley in Japan to help address children’s health and educational issues, Tokyo employees have been collaborating with the Children’s Cancer Association of Japan (CCAJ) for a number of projects including “Children’s Painting Exhibition” and their Awareness Talk session.
-In addition, more than 100 employees supported CCAJ’s “Gold Ribbon” project in 2017 by packaging 5,000 ribbons to help raise funds for childhood cancer survivors.
+As one of the core supporting charities of Morgan Stanley in Japan to help address children’s health and educational issues, Tokyo employees have been collaborating with the Children’s Cancer Association of Japan (CCAJ) for a number of projects including “Children’s Painting Exhibition” and their Awareness Talk sessions.
+In addition, employees have been supporting CCAJ’s “Gold Ribbon” project by packaging 5,000 ribbons to help raise funds for childhood cancer survivors.

 Little Olive Child Foundation

 Morgan Stanley in Japan supports Little Olive Child Foundation, which serves the neediest of children living with hardships, including incurable diseases, physical handicaps or the after-effects of natural disasters.
 Since 2011, employees have been supporting their activities in disaster-hit regions in Tohoku and Kumamoto with fundraising and volunteering.
 Most recently, a group of volunteers made a number of trips to the sites to help build safe indoor playrooms as well as café facilities for children in the affected areas.

 The Tokyo office supports NPO Katariba, an organization focused on “giving power to children and students so that they can thrive.”
 Since 2017 employees have made trips to the Tohoku region to help Katariba’s afterschool program "Collabo School" in the tsunami affected communities, providing on-site English conversation classes for junior high school students.
 Volunteers have also supported the NPO's nutrition and education programs for children of low-income families in Tokyo.